Samfisheryu/samfisheryu.github.io/_pages/misc.md

 {% include base_path %}

-Outside my part-time PhD role, I'm actually a professional racer (joking).
-I've been running track days for couple of years and plan to engage time attack events afterward.
+Outside my regular activities, I often joke that I'm both a part-time PhD student and a professional racer.
+In reality, I've spent several years participating in track days and plan to compete in time attack events in the near future.
+Over the past few years, I have raced with multiple organizations during these track day events.
+I'm currently racing in the advanced group at MassTuning and sometimes take on the role of an instructor, helping others improve their driving skills.

 My Car --- Xiao Hei
 ======